 Talent transferring the eyes into cold retinal aCSF.

-Dissect the retinal cup under a stereomicroscope.

-Talent placing the dish under a microscope.

-Stabilize the eye by clasping the optic nerve using Dumont number 5 forceps and poke a hole in the center of the cornea with a 30-gauge needle [1], then insert one tip of the microscissors into the hole to make an incision from the hole to the end of the cornea [2].
+Under the stereomicroscope, stabilize the eye by clasping the optic nerve using Dumont number 5 forceps and poke a hole in the center of the cornea with a 30-gauge needle [1], then insert one tip of the microscissors into the hole to make an incision from the hole to the end of the cornea [2].
 Repeat to make 4 slices in the cardinal directions, creating 4 flaps [3].

 SCOPE: Talent poking a hole in the center of the cornea using needle.